liminalitythree/bakadesu/README.md

 ## building
 clone the repo and run `mvn package` in the root directory.

-the jar will be in target
+the jar will be in the created target directory

 maybe